joshbeam/angular_init/README.md

 })(angular.module('myModule'));
 ```

-By the way, the output of this little tool is meant to follow <a href="https://github.com/johnpapa/angular-styleguide">John Papa's AngularJS Style Guide</a>.
+By the way, the output of this little tool is meant to follow [John Papa's AngularJS Style Guide][style-guide].

 # Installation (in 2 steps)